Mike Bonin: Post-elected office

 Bonin became executive director of the Pat Brown Institute for Public Affairs at Cal State Los Angeles in May 2025.
 He also hosts two podcasts about Los Angeles news and politics with the LA Forward Institute, a progressive thinktank, and taught classes about politics at Occidental College and led a Fellow's study group at the USC Center for the Political Future.

 Bonin with his husband, Sean Arian, in 2009.

 Personal life

 Bonin lives in Mar Vista with his husband, Sean Arian, whom he married in 2014.
 Mayor Eric Garcetti performed the wedding ceremony.
-Arian is founder and President of EOS Consulting and also serves as the Founder and Chief Strategist for Bixel Exchange, a technology startup incubator created by the Los Angeles Area Chamber of Commerce and Small Business Development Center.
-The couple has an adopted son who is Black.
-Bonin is Catholic, a member of St. Monica Catholic Church in Santa Monica.
+Arian is founder and president of EOS Consulting and also serves as the founder and chief strategist for Bixel Exchange, a technology startup incubator created by the Los Angeles Area Chamber of Commerce and Small Business Development Center.
+The couple has an adopted son who is black.
+Bonin is Catholic and a member of St. Monica Catholic Church in Santa Monica.